wencruz/ModuleManager/Managing-dynamic-modules.md

 SaveGameFixer runs in the main menu scene, so the version of the part database it works with is whatever is the result of any MM patches.
 It will run through all the saved games and saved craft files and perform the following actions:

 1. Reorder the modules in the save file to match the part in the part database
-1. If there's any modules present in the save file, present in memory (as in a mod exists that defines that module), but not in the part database these will be discarded.
+1. If there's any modules present in the save file, present in memory (as in a mod exists that defines that module), but not in the part database the stored state will be discarded.
+This allows you to add dynamic modules to the end of the list (dynamic module definition to follow)
 1. If there's modules present in the save, not present in memory, and not in the part database then these modules configs will be backed up internally inside the save, and the save will be backed up.
+This occurs when a mod is uninstalled.
 1. If there's any backups from above now present in the part, they will be restored and the save will be backed up
 1. If a part is completely missing, the save will be backed up.